hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 ![](./../_static/NetworkYamlFabric1.png)

-The sections in the sample configuration file are
+The sections in the sample configuration file are:

 `type` defines the platform choice like corda/fabric, here in the example its Fabric